 When a doctor or nurse arranges for a test to be taken the patient will be informed how to obtain the result.

-The Practice will endeavour to dispatch any medical record required by the Health Authority within two week.
+The practice will endeavour to dispatch any medical record required by the Health Authority within two weeks.

 We will respect our patients’ privacy and confidentiality at all times.